Illinois Compiled Statutes

 The Departments of Public

 Health, Human Services, Children and Family

-Services and Public Aid; the University of Illinois Division of Specialized
+Services, and Healthcare and Family Services; the University of Illinois Division of Specialized

 Care for Children; the State Board of Education;

 and any other State agency which directly or

 indirectly provides or administers early intervention services shall adopt